 If you are not familiar with Dinner at Eight check it out and join us for the next dinner!

 Garlic Rosemary Pine Nut Brittle

 2 cups of sugar

 1 clove garlic thinly sliced

-Place sugar and garlic in a heavy saucepan over medium high heat.
+Place sugar in a heavy saucepan over medium high heat.
 Stir with a wooden spoon until sugar begins to melt.
 Once sugar is melted allow to cooked for 10 minutes or until it becomes a caramel color.

 Stir in pine nuts and butter.
 Continue to stir until butter is fully melted.
 Add thin garlic slices.